-Welcome to Bog Standard Audio, the online home of Danny Bright.
-Danny is a sound designer, composer, engineer, recordist, musician and sonic manipulator working across the fields of music, performance, installation, theatre and media.
-He has lived, studied and worked in Sheffield, England; Burlington, Vermont, USA; and Brighton and Hove, England where he is now based.
-His practice explores the boundaries between sound, music and noise; he is currently developing multi-modal compositional, performance, critical and installation work investigating sonic temporalities and auditory ‘ghostings’.
-Danny performs on guitar, samplescapes, tape, text/voice and electronics including with Tom Bush, Mongrel Sees Field, The Shape Of The Inconstruable Question, Erotic Generator, Billy Rubin and as an ensemble leader, solo artist and free improviser.
-He is resident sound designer for Simply Told (an Associate Company of Greenwich Theatre), and a regular collaborator with Gavin Robertson (Thunderbirds FAB, Six Sided Man), Scene Productions (an Associate company of South Hill Park & Redbridge Drama Centre), and Lee Westwood.
+Danny Bright is a sound designer, composer, recordist, and sonic manipulator working across the fields of music, performance, installation, theatre and media.
+He has lived, studied and worked in Sheffield, England; Burlington, Vermont, USA; and Brighton and Hove, England where he is currently based.
+His practice explores the boundaries between sound/music/noise and space/place/memory; he is currently developing multi-modal compositional, performance, critical and installation work investigating sonic temporalities and auditory ‘ghostings’.
+Danny performs on guitar, samplescapes, tape, text/voice, and electronics as an ensemble member/leader, solo artist and free improviser.
+He also works as a sound designer and composer for internationally recognised arts, theatre and media companies, and as a producer, recordist, sound technologist and engineer.

-A new 8 channel version of Ghosting Wilderness: Threshold Shift will premier at the New York City Electroacoustic Music Festival on 5th June 2014 in the 3D specialisation lab.
+A new 8 channel version of Ghosting Wilderness: Threshold Shift premiered at the New York City Electroacoustic Music Festival 2014 in the 3D specialisation lab.